gheja/jsstuffs/README.md

 [![Build Status](https://travis-ci.org/gheja/jsstuffs.png?branch=master)](https://travis-ci.org/gheja/jsstuffs)

-This is a library for javascript game projects intending to be minimalistic and size-optimized.
+This is a library for javascript game projects, intending to be minimalistic and size-optimized.

-See the src/ directory for the modules.
+See the [src/] directory for the modules.

 The modules